 EIN continues to advocate for performance-based improvements in vehicle technology across all classes.
 Realizing that no single technology will be a silver bullet solution, EIN continues to push forward any and all policies that promote alternative vehicle technology and advanced emission standards.

 Our objective is to bring about the transition of California, and subsequently the U.S. and world, to a sustainable transportation economy as quickly as possible.

-The benefits of a sustainable transportation are tremendous.
-Clean air.
-Clean waters.
-Undisturbed oceans.
-Economic security and stability.
-Local jobs that cannot be outsourced.
+The benefits of a sustainable transportation are tremendous: clean air, clean waters, undisturbed oceans, economic security and stability, and local jobs that cannot be outsourced.

 Think about the possibility of refueling your car at home with electricity or hydrogen, and never having to change your car’s oil or wipe the smell of gasoline off of your fingertips.
 The first rains of the year would flush dirt, not oil residue, off of our streets and into our waterways.
 Rather than send billions of dollars overseas to purchase oil, our transportation dollars would pay for locally sourced energy.

 This is not an imagined future; it's here now.
 We have zero-emission vehicles for lease or purchase--right now!
 In California, Honda, Toyota and Hyundai have mass-market hydrogen fuel cell electric vehicles on the road today, with sales projected to escalate into the tens of thousands in the next few years.

 California is a leader in the renewable energy sector, using cutting edge 21st century technology to create thousands of jobs for American citizens across multiple levels and industries.
 We will ensure that our society can meet our needs, without sacrificing the ability of future generations to meet theirs.